Save Native Plant Habitat at Point Reyes with the Third Thursday Weeders

-Join the Marin Chapter California Native Plant Society's "Third Thursday Weeders" to spend a day at beautiful Point Reyes and help tackle invasive weeds that threaten important plant habitat in the Point Reyes National Seashore.
+Join the Marin Chapter California Native Plant Society's "Third Thursday Weeders" to spend a day at beautiful Point Reyes and help tackle agressive, introduced plants that threaten important plant habitat in Point Reyes National Seashore.

-Please email Ellen Hamingson to RSVP for the August 15 workday and for more details and to get directions to the meeting place.
-The Weeders meet near the work site at 9:30 am and work until 1 pm, followed by lunch on-site.
+Please email Carolyn Longstreth to RSVP for the September 19 workday removing iceplant (Carpobrotus edulis) and for more details.
+The Weeders will meet at the visitors' parking lot near the Point Reyes Lighthouse at 9:30 am and work until 1 pm, followed by lunch on-site.

 The Third Thursday Weeders meet on the third Thursday of most months at 9:30 am, usually at a trailhead near the work location.
 They visit beautiful sites to conduct important follow-up removal to maintain and enhance large-scale restoration projects.
 The workday usually involves a chance to view native plants—often including rare species—that are recolonizing the areas.
 Be sure to check this page or contact us every month in the week prior to the workday for the latest details concerning where to meet.

-If you are interested in helping restore habitat at Point Reyes, but can't participate on Thursdays, join us for Habitat Restoration Program workdays, which are held on either the second or last Sunday of the most months, or Yoga and Dune Restoration workdays held monthly on variable days.
-Please check the park's website for upcoming dates, including one on Saturday, June 29.
+If you are interested in helping restore habitat at Point Reyes, but can't participate on Thursdays, join us for Habitat Restoration Program workdays, which are held on either the second or last Sunday of the most months.

 California Invasive Species Action Week